decentration/edgeware-node/Setting-up-a-Public-Node.md

 } > /etc/systemd/system/edgeware.service
 ```

-**Note: This will create an Edgeware server that accepts all incoming connections.**
+**Note: This will create an Edgeware server that accepts all incoming
+connections.
+This is risky and insecure -- most users should remove the
+`rpc-cors` flag and install a firewall.**

-Double check that it has been written to `/etc/systemd/system/edgeware.service`
+Double check that the config has been written to `/etc/systemd/system/edgeware.service`
 correctly.
-If so, 'enable' the service (so it runs on startup) and then try to
+If so, enable the service so it runs on startup, and then try to
 start it now:

 ```